brendanmurty/site/content/posts/20130329_the-twitter-lists-i-use-to-keep-my-timeline-clean.md

 When you've been using [Twitter](https://twitter.com/) for a while, you start to realise that if you follow every account that you're interested in, your timeline quickly becomes quite confusing and busy.
 I prefer to follow the people that I know personally or those who have very similar interests to my own.

 Luckily, Twitter has a [lists feature](https://support.twitter.com/entries/76460-how-to-use-twitter-lists) which allows you to view posts by accounts that you aren't following.
-Also, you can subscribe to lists created by other Twitter users by pressing the <i>Subscribe</i> button when viewing a list.
+Also, you can subscribe to lists created by other Twitter users by pressing the _Subscribe_ button when viewing a list.

 Here are my current lists: